License Verification API

 | 3 | Buyer enters the license key in your software | Buyer |

-| 4 | Your app sends the key + your product slug to the verify endpoint | Your software |
+| 4 | Your software sends the key to your license server, which forwards it to 3DIMLI authenticated with your seller token | Your software + license server |

 | 5 | 3DIMLI responds: valid: true/false + productName + licenseName | 3DIMLI |